CastielWong/Laboratory/DevOps/Kubernetes/README.md

 The default recommended controller is the Deployment which configures a ReplicaSet controller to manage Pod's lifecycle.

+Layers of abstraction:
+- Deployment manages a ReplicateSet
+- ReplicateSet manages a Pod
+- Pod is an abstraction of Container

 ### Pod
 - the smallest and simplest Kubernetes object
 - the unit of deployment in Kubernetes, which represents a single instance of the application